golang/tools/gopls/doc/editor/sublime.md

+---
-# Gopls: Using Sublime Text
+title: "Gopls: Using Sublime Text"
+---

 Use the [LSP] package.
 After installing it using Package Control, do the following: